A differential topological study of compact manifolds having simple structures: A conclusion remark.

 We have studied the topology and the differential structure of $W_f$, and the image of $W_f$ via $\bar{f}$, for a special generic map $f$ in Proposition \ref{prop:1}.
 Note again that this is a refined version of works in \cite{kitazawa13} for example.
 Proposition \ref{prop:1} seems to be a key ingredient in investigating the manifold $M$.
 This method works in \cite{nishioka} and contributes to proofs of some facts in Proposition \ref{prop:2}.

-Principles of this kind has been and will be a key in investigating the world of closed (and simply-connected) manifolds via special generic maps, more generally, so-called {\it fold maps}, which are higher dimensional variants of Morse functions, and smooth maps of more general classes.
+Principles of this kind have been and will continue to be keys in investigating the world of closed (and simply-connected) manifolds via special generic maps, more generally, so-called {\it fold maps}, which are higher dimensional variants of Morse functions, and smooth maps of more general classes.

 Related to such forthcoming studies, we end the present paper by introducing \cite{kitazawa0.1}--\cite{kitazawa10}, which concern special generic maps and fold maps on explicit closed manifolds and are also introduced in the introduction and in \cite{kitazawa13}.